JForsaken/protosketcher-backend/README.md

 ## Installation

 1. Clone repo :family_man_boy: if you are a collaborator, if not, click on that fork repo button :fork_and_knife:!
 2. Install NodeJS using NVM.
 3. Install Mongodb.
 4. Copy the content of the **.env.sample** file to a new file named **.env** then customize it to your needs, which will be your personal environment file.
+5. Install yarn globally : `npm install yarn -g`
-4. Navigate to the project, then run `npm run dev`.
+6. Navigate to the project, then run `npm run dev`.
-5. The server will now be running at [localhost:5000](http://localhost:500).
+7. The server will now be running at [localhost:5000](http://localhost:500).

 ### NodeJS installation